Accessibility Tools

 Non-Surgical Management Strategies for Peyronie’s Disease

 Peyronie’s Disease is a condition marked by developing fibrous plaques in the penis, resulting in curvature and potential challenges during sexual intercourse.
 While surgery may be necessary in severe cases, numerous non-surgical approaches exist to effectively alleviate symptoms and enhance the quality of life for individuals with Peyronie’s Disease.
-These alternatives offer valuable alternatives that can significantly improve one’s well-being without resorting to invasive procedures.
-Traction Devices and Vacuum Erection Devices

 Traction and vacuum erection devices (VEDs) have become a non-surgical treatment option for Peyronie’s Disease.
 These devices work by exerting gentle traction or negative pressure on the penis to stretch the fibrous tissue and reduce penile curvature over time.
 By consistently using these devices as directed by a healthcare professional, patients may experience improvements in both penile curvature and erectile function.
+The P-Shot treatment is another minimally invasive outpatient procedure designed to enhance sexual function.

 Verapamil Injections